vahidhedayati/grails-daysofweek-plugin/README.md

 					Please note this only overrides the ordering sequence of days and not actual screen text which is done via  ?lang=th lang parameter on url line.

-overrideMessageLocale="${false}"  = By default true and if you provide locale then
-									messages of the end gsp will be also in that locale

  template="/some/path/to/gsp/template/_override_plugin.gsp"   =This is to override the template to your own custom template if you so wish not to use plugin method of display days etc.